snehemiah/SE-model-performance/README.md

 4. **SE2** - Similar to SE1 except it assumes ageing error in the age composition and applies an ageing error matrix.
 5. **SE3** - SE model that incorporated additional data on stock composition for the last ten years and included ageing error, but it did not include informative priors on the occupancy probabilities

-For a complete description of SE1 and SE2, see: Nehemiah et al. (in prep)
+For a complete description of SE1 and SE2, see: Nehemiah et al. (in review)

 # Code Available
 R Code is availablefor the full simulation.
 Estimation models were coded in ADMB.